Starting a tenancy

-Whether the landlord manages a rental property themselves or employs an agent to manage it for them.
 Both tenants and landlords have legal responsibilities.
-These are explained in the following documents:
+This applies if the landlord manages a rental property themselves or employs an agent to manage it for them.
+These responsibilities are explained in:

 - lease agreement signed at the start of the tenancy

-- information brochure that's given at the start of the tenancy
+- information brochure which is given at the start of the tenancy

 - Residential Tenancies Act 1995.

-Property managers working for a registered agent must complete specific training and be registered by 28 September 2019 see new laws for property managers.
+Property managers working for a registered agent must complete specific training and be registered.

 A landlord should make sure the management agreement with the agent includes details of everything agreed.
 For example, the agent will arrange maintenance and repairs up to an agreed cost and if it will be more they must check with the landlord.